Yūki Sasaki (shogi)

-Yūki Sasaki (佐々木 勇気, Sasaki Yūki) is a Japanese professional shogi player, ranked 8-dan.
+Yūki Sasaki (佐々木 勇気, Sasaki Yūki) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life, amateur shogi and apprentice professional

 Sasaki was born in Geneva, Switzerland on August 5, 1994.
 His family moved to France when he was two years old and then returned to Misato in Saitama Prefecture, Japan when he was about five.

-Shogi

-Amateur shogi

 As a young boy, Sasaki liked playing outdoors.
 His middle ear, however, became inflamed from swimming, and his doctor advised his parents to limit his playing to indoors for a while until it healed.
 Sasaki's father played the game go, but Sasaki started studying shogi at the prodding of his mother because she was worried that her son might mistakenly swallow one of the go pieces.

 As a first-grade elementary school student, he was already playing against adults at his local shogi club and was soon going to the club six days a week.
 In 2003, Sasaki won the lower-grade section of the 2nd Elementary School Student Kurashiki Ōshō Tournament as a third-grade student, and then the following year he won the 29th Elementary School Student Meijin Tournament as a fourth-grade student to become just the second fourth grader, after Akira Watanabe, to win the tournament.